 If someone else isn’t as well-versed in netiquette as you, then you may find yourself on the receiving end of social media insults.
 Respond to criticism appropriately and graciously, and refuse to be drawn into unseemly Twitter fights.
 Encourage angry customers to send you a private message or take the discussion offline.

 You can read them here.
 In particular, users may not use Twitter to impersonate others, and Twitter has the right to reclaim user names on behalf of those who hold the legal claim or trademark of the name.
 Also, it is against the rules to publish other people’s private information, or to use violence or make threats.
 There is also a large, ever-growing list of behaviour that Twitter may consider spam.

 Of course, Twitter can be a very good thing for your business, a tool to engage your customers and further your brand.
-We provide some suggestions for creative ways to use Twitter for your business here.
 It’s also important that you’re a valuable part of the Twitter community – don’t just encourage people to follow you, but follow others too.
-We’ve compiled a list of Twitter accounts that your business may find useful to follow here.